peterarose/ufss/README.md

 ## Taking a test drive in Google's Colaboratory
-To try ufss without installing or downloading the repository, follow this link to see examples using the Diagram Generatorjupyter:
+To try ufss without installing or downloading the repository, follow this link to see examples using the Diagram Generator:
 https://colab.research.google.com/github/peterarose/ufss/blob/master/DiagramGeneratorExample_Colab.ipynb
 and this link to see examples using the Hamiltonian/Liouvillian Generator and open UF$^2$: coming soon